parilo/tars-rl/README.md

 # Work progress

 ### Small but important things
-1. Handy tool for storing and visualizing agents' performance (not good and handy yet)
+1. Handy tool for storing and visualizing agents" performance (not good and handy yet)
 2. ~~Simple baselines to evaluate changes made in the code (pendulum and lunar lander)~~
 3. ~~Normalize input observations based on magnitude statistics~~
 4. Make SAC work in Prosthetics environment (maximum reward is 600 now)